 Most goitrogens are naturally-occurring chemicals that are ingested in foods or drugs.
 These chemicals can interfere with thyroid function in different ways.
 Some compounds induce antibodies that cross-react with the thyroid gland; others interfere with thyroid peroxidase (TPO), the enzyme responsible for adding iodine during production of thyroid hormones.
-Either way, the thyroid isn’t able to produce as many of the hormones that are needed for regulating metabolism (see my article on nutrition and thyroid health for more on how this works).
+Either way, the thyroid isn’t able to produce as many of the hormones that are needed for regulating metabolism.
+See my other articles on nutrition and thyroid health for more on how this works.

 For people with healthy thyroid function, the thyroid simply compensates and makes more of the hormones as they’re called for.
 But in some people whose thyroid function is already compromised, the thyroid gland may actually grow more cells as it tries to make up for inadequate hormone production, eventually forming a goiter (a swelling or enlargement of the thyroid gland).

 You may be surprised by how many common foods contain goitrogenic compounds, but the good news is, in most cases you don’t have to cross them off your grocery list.
 Let’s take a look at some of them and discuss how you can keep them in your diet, even if you have hypothyroidism.